cerus/scrap-survival-mods/README.md

 The patcher loads its default mods from my website, but you can add your own.
 These mods are available on my website:
 - Oil Drops by me
 - Clam Drops by me

+## How to build
+1. [Download Java](https://adoptopenjdk.net/) (the application requires at least Java 8) and [Maven](http://maven.apache.org/)
+2. Clone this repository `git clone https://github.com/RealCerus/scrap-survival-mods`
+3. Build the project with Maven `mvn package`

 ## How to write a mod for this patcher
 The mods need to be in the JSON format.
 Here's an example mod which changes the drops of oil geysers: